How To Detox From Social Media And Enjoy The Real World!

 Social media can be a good thing, but too much of a good thing can be bad for you.
-If you find yourself more involved in the online world than the real world, a social media detox can help you disconnect, to reconnect with your life!
+If you find yourself more involved in the online world than the real world, try a detox from social media to disconnect, and reconnect with your life!

 People spend an average of nearly 2.5 hours a day on social media.
 Just think of all the free time you would have to do the things you ‘don’t have time for!’.
 You could start a new hobby, a new business or meet new people (in person).